-Denver's Pretrial Services program determines a defendant's eligibility to be released from jail before trial, and provides essential information and recommendations to the court relative to bond and release conditions.
+Denver's Pretrial Services program conducts a risk assessment and determines a defendant's eligibility to be released from jail before trial under supervision.
+The determinination is based on public safey considerations and the likelihood of the defendant making court appearances.
+The program provides essential information and recommendations to the court for determination of conditions.

-In addition, Pretrial Services supervises pretrial defendants as ordered by the court, using several effective methods which are low-cost alternatives to jail.
+Pretrial Services also supervises pretrial more than 2,300 defendants as ordered by the court, using several effective methods which are low-cost alternatives to jail.
+About 21 defendants begin supervision each day after meeting with staff from the release unit.

 Every defendant released to pretrial supervision is required to attend meetings with their pretrial officer.
 The frequency of these meetings depends on the level of supervision required.